 Demand for Guarantees Against Future Attacks

-Beyond the immediate call for hostilities to stop, the Iranian president insisted on ironclad guarantees to prevent the recurrence of such aggression in the future.
-This demand reflects Tehran's longstanding concern about what it perceives as systematic threats to its sovereignty and territorial integrity.
-The Iranian leader's position signals a hardening of Tehran's stance as regional tensions continue to escalate, with multiple fronts now active in the broader Middle East conflict.
+Pezeshkian also insisted on ironclad guarantees to prevent future aggression against Iran.
+This reflects Tehran's longstanding concern about perceived threats to its sovereignty and territorial integrity.
+The stance signals a hardening of Iran's position as regional tensions escalate with multiple active fronts.

 BRICS Nations Urged to Take Independent Action